 - A tree is now planted for every girl born, a powerful symbolic message that girls should be valued and not aborted.

 - Child marriages have been stopped in Geeta’s community.
 She passed a resolution that the Panchayat would be free of child marriage and, as a result, there haven’t been any for 2 years.

 Looking at the positive impact of just one Elected Woman gives you an idea of the enormous collective impact of the cohort of 511 new Elected Women who were trained and supported by The Hunger Project in 2016!

-It costs just $260 to train one Elected Woman Representative – like Geeta – per year and give her the tools she needs to end hunger for hundreds of the poorest, most marginalised people living in her community.
-Help now.
+It costs roughly $450 to train women and girls – like Geeta – in leadership per year and give them the tools they need to end hunger for hundreds of the poorest, most marginalised people living in her community.